 If You Were Wrongfully Terminated, Contact Our Los Angeles Wrongful Termination Lawyers

 When you are working for your employer, you want to do whatever is asked of you.
-However, when those requests involve breaking the law, you of course should decline.
+However, when those requests involve breaking the law, you, of course, should decline.
 Unfortunately, many employees in California find that when they decline to follow these orders from their employer, they are fired.
-When this occurs, the good news is that they have legal recourse they can take against their employer for wrongful termination.
+When this occurs, the good news is that they have legal recourse against their employer for wrongful termination.
 This law, known as wrongful discharge in violation of public policy, applies to all employees in California, even those who work in at-will employment arrangements.
-If you are currently experiencing being wrongfully terminated by your employer under these circumstances, don’t sit back and do nothing.
-Instead, hold them accountable for their actions by hiring Los Angeles public policy-related termination lawyers at Mann & Elias.
+If you are currently experiencing wrongful termination, hold them accountable for their actions by hiring Los Angeles public policy-related termination lawyers at Mann & Elias.

 What Constitutes a Violation of Public Policy?

-When wrongful termination takes place in violation of public policy it is due to various reasons, including a refusal to break the law, performing a legal obligation, exercising a legal right, or reporting a violation of law.
+When wrongful termination occurs in violation of public policy it is due to various reasons, including a refusal to break the law, to perform a legal obligation, or to report a law violation.
 In any of these cases, an employer does not have the right to fire an employee.
-However, particularly in at-will employment arrangements, employers often feel as if they can do whatever they wish.
-If you are an at-will employee who has been wrongfully terminated due to a violation of public policy, remember that you have the right to sue your employer.
+However, particularly in at-will employment arrangements, employers often feel they can do whatever they wish.
+If you are an at-will employee who lost your job due to a violation of public policy, remember that you have the right to sue your employer.
 Therefore, speak to lawyers that will fight hard to protect your rights.